 Go to Playa Maguana

-At about 5 km west of Playa Maguana you will find the even more secluded Playa Nava.
+About 5 km west of Playa Maguana you will find the even more secluded Playa Nava.

 Have a drink at Hotel El Castillo

-Hotel El Castillo is easily reached from the main street in Baracoa Cuba.
+Hotel El Castillo is easily reached from the main street in Baracoa.
 From there, you can enjoy nice views of the city and the coast below and then head to the pool at the back from a fabulous cocktail.
 There are several to pick from and they are all good, so for once try to be more adventurous and don’t order your typical mojito or pina colada!

 Enjoy a night out at Casa de la Trova